The Sale of Dental Practices, Raising Capital and More with Logan Growth Advisors

 That's huge.
 So we whittle it down.
 Finally, we get to just a core few groups.
 They duke it out with each other.
 They don't know who the others are.
 It's a blind auction.
 That's the beauty.
 I've been on their side.
 It's horrible.
 Absolutely horrible.
 Not knowing who you're competing against to win this deal, you gotta put your best foot forward, sharpen your pencil in order to win, especially if it's a really good asset, a really good company.

-Eric: about the fun part? ?
-I, I think the next part's the [00:34:00] fun part.
+Eric: About the fun part?
+I think the next part's the [00:34:00] fun part.
 So Bob, I get everything you do and your team does and agree understand why that would be fun for you.

 And there's pros and cons to both.
 And I think working with folks that understand the pros and cons and understand the ebb and flow of your specific transactions really key to getting that but yeah, so then we turn to the documentation, the actual transaction.

 At that point, you're gonna have a purchase [00:35:00] agreement, as Bob said.
 You got the money and mechanics side of it.
 How do you get paid for this and roll over equity and all that.
 And then you got the allocation of risk side who bears what risk post-closing with respect to the transaction and post-closing and pre-closing operations that sort of thing.

 And how do you mitigate that risk on the sell?
 You've also got employment agreement, rollover agreement, right?
 All go forward operational agreements.
 And it's key at this point, I think, to keep in mind that the end of the transaction, the other side, the folks that you're going to war with are gonna be your partners.

 And so it's really important to.
 Walk the fine line between being firm in your stance and firm in your opinions and, and desires and demands at some points.
 But doing so in a kind professional and collaborative manner.
 And in some sense, allowing your advisors the lawyers and the bankers to be the bad guys.